-Signs of Ripeness
+Signs of Lemon Ripeness

 If you pluck some other kinds of fruits from their trees before those fruits are ripe, it takes only a little patience until they ripen.
 The same maneuver with a lemon will buy you disappointment.
 Lemons ripen on the tree or not at all.
 So getting your harvest timing right to pick lemons is critical.

-All the eyeballing in the world is not sufficient to identify a ripe lemon, however.
+All the eyeballing in the world isn't sufficient to identify a ripe lemon, however.
 You're better off taste-testing one fruit to judge the ripeness of the rest of the tree's lemons.
 Know what fruit you taste, though.
-Cultivars such as "Eureka" and "Lisbon" (Citrus limon "Lisbon") offer tart, juicy fruits at harvest time while the lemons of the cultivar "Meyer," also called improved Meyer (Citrus meyeri and Citrus limon "Meyer Improved"), are milder and sweeter.
+Cultivars such as Eureka and Lisbon offer tart, juicy fruits at harvest time, while the lemon-orange hybrid Meyer lemon (Citrus x limon 'Meyer,' zones 8b-11) is milder and sweeter.

 Ripe fruits store well in a plastic bag in a refrigerator for one or two weeks, depending on the variety.
-"Meyer" lemons do not last as long as tarter lemons.
+Meyer lemons don't last as long as more tart lemons.
 An alternative to storing lemons in a refrigerator is to juice the fruits and keep the juice in your freezer for future use.